 The CBC Years, 1952-1954

-The above photo of Mr. Saltzman was found at this link: http://www.penelopeironstone.com/CS101broadcastingandnation.htm
+The photo of Mr. Saltzman was found at this link: http://www.penelopeironstone.com/CS101broadcastingandnation.htm

 The above photo of Mr. Mann was found at this link: http://obits.dignitymemorial.com/dignity-memorial/obituary.aspx?n=Larry-Mann&lc=1234&pid=168981353&mid=5808808

 Unfortunately the distinction between "Let's See" and "Uncle Chichimus", two very different TV programs, is seldom made in archival sources.
-I've found that both of these show titles have been inaccurately used in difference instances stating the given title as the sole program that John Conway performed his puppets on from 1952 to 1954.
-This is especially true of online archival sites, which brings me to another very important issue that needs to be addressed.
+Rather it is often stated that John Conway performed his puppets on only one program that ran from 1952 to 1954, though this is not the case as there were two programs.
+This error is most relevant to online archival sites, which brings me to another very important issue that needs to be addressed.
 Actually it's also a pet peeve of mine....

 How to spell "Hollyhock"